yingw/YinAdmin/README.md

 # Yīn Admin

+**A modern web admin template project to show how techniques works together.**

-Purpose of this project is going to migrate multi web develop and operation skill and tools to have modern web application development blueprint.
+Purpose of this project is going to migrate multi web develop and operation skills and tools to have a modern web application development blueprint.
+Or take this as a kind of best practices.

 In summary, it will use mainly: Spring Boot, React, Cloud Service, etc.